Hades-Speedrunning/RunControl/HOWTO.md

 # Introduction

 This document will explain how to write your own runs for the RunControl modpack.
-It is current as of version 1.0.0.
+It is current as of version 1.2.0.
 I recommend some degree of coding experience to write your own runs, but the format does not require much knowledge of Lua.

 # Modpack Structure

 When your pack is installed, your Hades\\Content\\Mods\\ folder should contain these subfolders:

 - BoonControl\\
+- BossControl\\
 - EncounterControl\\
 - ErumiUILib\\
 - ModUtil\\